schlatterbeck/pgapack/README.rst

 - If you're upgrading: The signature of your evaluation function has changed, it has grown a new parameter at the end.
-If you're not using constrained optimization you will only have to change your objective function to add this paramter, it is unused in that configuration.
+If you're not using constrained optimization you will only have to change your objective function to add this parameter, it is unused in that configuration.
   In Fortran you can get away without any changes.
 - This release probably changes the path an optimization takes because we use a new (stable) sort for sorting populations during copying of